robfallows/robfallows.github.io/_posts/2015-12-17-writing-an-oauth-2-handler.markdown

 #### package.js

 Boilerplate.
 Mine's [here](https://github.com/robfallows/tunguska-accounts-imgur/blob/master/package.js).
-Note that this package depends on `tunguska:imgur`, which means you only need to explicitly `meteor add tunguska-accounts-imgur` to get Imgur authorization in your app.
+Note that this package depends on `tunguska:imgur`, which means you only need to explicitly `meteor add tunguska:accounts-imgur` to get Imgur authorization in your app.

 ## What next?